brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 ### The component tree

 ![The component tree](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar3.png)
-The dumb components (blue) are completely implemented.
-The app-root (orange) is the one and only smart component in the application and the only place where we will write reactive code.
+The dumb components (blue) are already implemented.
+The app-root (orange) is the one and only smart component in the application and the only place where we will write code.

 If you don't know the difference between smart and dumb components, [read this first](http://blog.brecht.io/components-demystified/#smart-vs-dumb-components).